VenusakaVXT/developer-roadmap-tab/README.md

 $ npm install
 ```

 Before running the project, we need to call the API first so that the project can fetch the API and then upload the data to the UI.
+Otherwise the project will fail and have no data to display.
 ```
 $ npm run api
 ```